Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     > <sup>+</sup>If the extrinsic reference is not part of the calibration set (meaning extrinsics were computed via **Comp.
 Extrinsic** function of BCT), you would enter `ext` here (see ***Special Scenarios*** section, item no. 1 at the end of `Calibration/README.md`).

-4. Locate each view's calibration file using the UI file browser.
-These are the files from each view's calibration, that you would normally rename in the default expected format `Calib_Results_{view-identifier}.mat`, thought it could be anything.
+4. (UI Browser) Locate each view's calibration file.
+These would normally be manually renamed in the default expected format `Calib_Results_{view-identifier}.mat`, though it could be any name.
 Clicking **Cancel** will skip that view (it won't be used in reconstruction).
 At least 2 views are required for this to work.

-    > `{view-identifier}` could be anything, but we prefer using {`cam`, `mir1`, `mir2`} for each view.
+    > For `{view-identifier}`, we prefer using {`cam`, `mir1`, `mir2`} for each view.

-5. Choose path to save the merged calibration result in the UI browser, or use the default location by pressing the **Cancel** button.
+5. (UI Browser) Choose path to save the merged calibration result in the UI browser, or use the default location by pressing the **Cancel** button.

-6. Choose path to save the 11 DLT coefficients for DLTdv8a that are also computed in this step, or use the default location by pressing the **Cancel** button.
+6. (UI Browser) Choose path to save the 11 DLT coefficients for DLTdv8a that are also computed in this step, or use the default location by pressing the **Cancel** button.

 This will generate the consolidated BCT parameters file and the DLT coefficients file.
 By default, the merged calibration file is named `bct_params.mat` and the DLT coefficients file is named `dlt_coefs.csv`, and both of them are stored in the `calibration` folder within the project root.